Multiway stop sign installations

 D. An intersection of two residential neighborhood collector (through) streets of similar design and operating characteristics where multiway stop control would improve traffic operational characteristics of the intersection.

 The Ohio Manual of Uniform Traffic Control Devices states "STOP signs should not be used for speed control."

 A page on the Internet site of Federal Way, WA has information on a review of over 70 technical papers on multiway stop installations.
 The page states in part the "The research found that, overwhelmingly, multi-way stop signs do NOT control speed except under very limited conditions.
 The research shows that the concerns about unwarranted stop signs are well founded."

 Intersection Safety: Myth Versus Reality - Myths 2 and 3 discuss stop signs.

-Multi-way stops - The Research Show the MUTCD is Correct! - From the Internet site of Troy Michigan.
+Multi-way stops - The Research Show the MUTCD is Correct! - From the Internet site of Federal Way, WA.
 This page has information on a review of over 70 technical papers on multiway stop installations.

 ODOT District One Planning & Engineering Web Site Manager: Charles.Schreck@dot.ohio.gov